dbyzero/foundry-anarchy/README.md

 # Legal mentions

-The system code is under license GNU GENERAL PUBLIC LICENSE
+The system code is under license [CC BY-NC-SA 4.0](./LICENSE.md)

 Shadowrun is registered trademarks and/or trademarks of The Topps Company, Inc. in the United States and/or other countries.

-Editor: Catalyst Game Lab
+Shadowrun Anarchy Editor: Catalyst Game Lab
-French version: Black Book Editions
+Shadowrun Anarchy French version: Black Book Editions

-This is a fan project, we are in no way associated with Topps or Catalyst Games Lab.
+This is a fan project, we are in no way associated with The Topps Company Inc., Catalyst Games Lab or Black Book Editions.

+# The current Anarchy development team

+- Pretre (Rules insights, contributo)
+- VincentVK (development)